Alluxio/alluxio/docs/en/Running-Presto-with-Alluxio.md

 Also, it's recommended to increase `alluxio.user.network.netty.timeout.ms` to a bigger value (e.g. 10 mins) to avoid the timeout failure when reading large files form remote.

+#### Increase `hive.max-split-size`

+Presto's hive integration uses the config [`hive.max-split-size`](https://teradata.github.io/presto/docs/141t/connector/hive.html) to control the parallelism of the query.
+It's recommended to set this size no less than Alluxio's block size to avoid the read contention within the same block.

 # Distribute the Alluxio Client Jar

 Distribute the Alluxio client Jar to all worker nodes in Presto: